mendrik/feather/feather-docs/content/decorators/index.md

 is set to 'default'.
 Then you can use this.render() without any arguments, otherwise call this.render(name) with name being set to the match the @Template(name) decorator.

+Template methods must be methods, do not use arrow function properties.

 ## @Rest